kubos/kubos/docs/dev-docs/contribution-process.rst

 To create your own repo:

--  Navigate to the github page of the main code that you want to work on.
+-  Navigate to the GitHub page of the main code that you want to work on.
 For example, https://github.com/kubos/kubos.
 -  Click the 'Fork' button in the upper right-hand corner.
 -  If you see a dialog 'Where should we fork this repository?', click